 In 2008, Aspen received accreditation of its Master of Science in Nursing Program with the Commission on Collegiate Nursing Education (the "Nursing Commission").
 Officially recognized by the DOE, the Nursing Commission is a nongovernmental accrediting agency, which ensures the quality and integrity of education programs in preparing effective nurses.
 Aspen's Master of Science in Nursing program most recently underwent accreditation review by the Nursing Commission in March 2011.
 At that time, the program's accreditation was reaffirmed, with the accreditation term to expire December 30, 2021.
-The program is next scheduled for on-site evaluation by the Nursing Commission in Spring 2012.
 We currently offer a variety of nursing degrees including: RN-to-MSN Bridge Program (seven course program), Masters of Science in Nursing Education, and Masters of Science in Nursing Administration and Management.
 Students may apply to the RN-to MSN bridge program if they hold an associate nursing degree.
 Students that complete our RN-to-MSN Bridge program matriculate into our Master of Nursing program, allowing them to bypass the Bachelor of Nursing program offered at other universities.